-The percentage of benzoyl peroxide is unimportant, though you may want to start off with the medication with the lowest percentage you can find to see how your body will react to it.
-Follow the manufacturers’ directions carefully for application instructions as to how much and how often to apply.
+The percentage of benzoyl peroxide is unimportant, although you may want to start off with the lowest percentage you can find to see how your body will react to it.
+Follow the manufacturers’ directions carefully as to how much and how often to apply.

 Salicylic acid is another potentially effective treatment.
 Salicylic acid increases cell turnover which can help clear pores and prevent acne.
 You can find body washes with salicylic acid; however, a topical gel or cream that stays on the skin is likely more effective.

 Choose soaps and lotions that are fragrance-free and non-comedogenic, meaning they don't contain ingredients known to clog pores.